 - Rinse and cook your rice in a rice cooker or stovetop;

-- When rice is ready, fluff it up with a spatula and let it cool down a little till it won't burn your hands, but do not let it cool down completely;
+- When rice is ready, fluff it up with a spatula and let it cool down a little till it won't burn your hands, but do NOT let it cool down completely, start shaping the rice balls while the rice is still warm;

-- Heat a generous drizzle of oil in a nonstick pan over medium-high heat, pan-fry the onigiris till golden brown, about 4 - 5 minutes per side.
+- Heat a nonstick pan over medium-high heat, brush on a little bit of oil, pan-grill the onigiris till golden brown, about 3 - 5 minutes per side.
 Do not flip too often!
 Let one side crisp up then flip to fry the other side, too much flipping can cause the onigiri to fall apart;

 - Wrap on the nori strips while the onigiris are hot, the heat from the crust will give the nori a nice toasted aroma;